Sonali1554/trademarkia_semantic_search_AI-Assignment/README.md

 Semantic Search System with Fuzzy Clustering and Semantic Cache

 This project was built as part of the Trademarkia AI/ML Engineer assignment.

-The goal was to design a lightweight semantic search system that can understand the meaning of user queries instead of relying on exact keyword matching.
+The goal of this project is to design a lightweight semantic search system that understands the meaning of user queries, rather than relying on simple keyword matching.

-The system works on the 20 Newsgroups dataset, which contains around 20,000 documents across different discussion topics.
-The project focuses on three main ideas:
+The system is built using the 20 Newsgroups dataset, which contains around 20,000 documents across multiple discussion topics.

+The project focuses on three core ideas:
-Representing documents using vector embeddings

-Discovering semantic structure using fuzzy clustering

-Reducing redundant computation using a semantic cache
+*Representing documents using vector embeddings *Discovering semantic structure using fuzzy clustering *Reducing redundant computation using a semantic cache

-A FastAPI service is used to expose the system through a simple API.
+The system is exposed through a FastAPI service.

-Project Overview
+1. Project Overview

-Traditional search systems rely on keyword matching.
-This means two queries that mean the same thing but are written differently may return different results.
+Traditional search systems rely on keyword matching, which often fails when similar queries are phrased differently.

 For example:

 "space exploration missions"
 "future missions to space"

-Both queries have very similar meaning, but a keyword-based system might treat them as different queries.
+Even though both queries have the same meaning, a keyword-based system may treat them as unrelated queries.

-This project solves that problem by converting both documents and queries into vector embeddings, allowing the system to compare them based on semantic similarity.
+This project solves that problem by converting both documents and queries into vector embeddings, allowing similarity comparison based on semantic meaning.

-Dataset
+2. Dataset

-The project uses the 20 Newsgroups dataset, which contains roughly 20,000 posts across 20 categories such as technology, politics, sports, and science.
+The project uses the 20 Newsgroups dataset, which contains approximately 20,000 posts across 20 different categories, including:technology ,politics ,sports ,science

+Preprocessing Steps

+Before generating embeddings, the dataset was cleaned by:
+*Removing email headers
+*Removing signatures
+*Removing unnecessary formatting
-Before processing, the dataset was cleaned to remove unnecessary metadata such as headers and formatting so that only the relevant text content was used for embedding and clustering.
+This ensures that only meaningful text content is used for embedding and clustering.

-Embeddings and Vector Search
+3. Embeddings and Vector Search

 Each document is converted into a dense vector representation using the Sentence Transformers library.

-The model used is:

-all-MiniLM-L6-v2
+Model Used: all-MiniLM-L6-v2

-This model produces a 384-dimensional embedding vector for each document.
-These vectors capture the semantic meaning of the text.
+Model Characteristics:384-dimensional embeddings , Lightweight and fast ,Strong semantic similarity performance

+Embedding Pipeline:
+Document Text
+      ↓
+Sentence Transformer
+      ↓
+384-dimensional vector

-Once the embeddings are generated, they are stored using FAISS, which is a library designed for efficient similarity search over large collections of vectors.
+The generated embeddings are stored using FAISS, which enables efficient similarity search across large vector collections.

-This allows the system to quickly retrieve documents that are semantically similar to a user query.
+FAISS allows the system to quickly retrieve documents that are semantically similar to a user query.

-Fuzzy Clustering
+4. Fuzzy Clustering

-The dataset already contains labeled categories, but real-world topics often overlap.
+Although the dataset contains predefined categories, real-world topics often overlap.

-For example, a document discussing gun policy may belong to both politics and firearms discussions.
+For example, a document discussing gun policy may belong to both:

+politics

+firearms discussions

-To capture this behavior, the project uses Fuzzy C-Means clustering instead of traditional clustering.
+To capture this behavior, the project uses Fuzzy C-Means clustering.

+Why Fuzzy Clustering?

-Unlike hard clustering, fuzzy clustering assigns each document a probability distribution across clusters.
+Unlike traditional clustering, fuzzy clustering assigns probabilities instead of fixed labels.

-Example:

-Document A
-Cluster 3 → 0.60
-Cluster 7 → 0.25
-Cluster 11 → 0.15

-This means the document primarily belongs to cluster 3 but also shares characteristics with other clusters.

-This approach better reflects the real semantic structure of the dataset.

-Semantic Cache
+5. Semantic Cache

-A traditional cache only works if the exact same query is repeated.
+A traditional cache only works when the exact same query is repeated.

-However, users often ask similar questions in different ways.
-To address this, a semantic cache was implemented.
+However, users often ask similar questions using different wording.

+To address this problem, a semantic cache was implemented.

-When a query is received:
+Cache Workflow

-The query is converted into an embedding.
+i.The query is converted into an embedding.

-The embedding is compared with embeddings of previous queries stored in the cache.
+ii.The embedding is compared with embeddings of previous queries stored in the cache.

-If the similarity is above a certain threshold, the cached result is returned.
+iii.
+If similarity exceeds a threshold → cached result is returned.

-Otherwise, the query is processed normally and the result is stored in the cache.
+iv.Otherwise → the query is processed normally and stored in the cache.

-This approach allows the system to reuse results for semantically similar queries, improving efficiency.
+Benefit: This allows the system to reuse results for semantically similar queries, significantly reducing repeated computation.

-API Service
+6. API Service
 <img width="1801" height="474" alt="image" src="https://github.com/user-attachments/assets/cadd03ca-8275-4fe9-97d1-f3da4aec3a98" />

 The system is exposed through a FastAPI service.